-Outdoors: Allowed for up to 50 people, plus one faith leader.
+Outdoors: Allowed near the place of worship for up to a cap of 300 people, plus one faith leader with a density quotient of I per 4sq.m.
 Infants under 12 months of age are not included in the cap.
+Group arrangements within the cap are no longer required.
 Ceremonial participants are otherwise included in cap, held proximate to a place of worship.